djeada/Statistics-Notes/notes/basic_concepts/introduction_to_probability.md

 We can define several events based on these arrangements:

-* **Event A**: "At least two balls are in one cell."
-This event includes any arrangement where one cell contains two or three balls.
+- The **event A**, "At least two balls are in one cell," includes any arrangement where a single cell contains two or three balls.
-* **Event B**: "The first cell is not empty."
-This includes any arrangement where cell 1 contains at least one ball.
+- For **event B**, "The first cell is not empty," this event includes any arrangement where the first cell contains at least one ball.
-* **Event C**: "Both A and B occur."
-This is the intersection of events A and B.
+- The **event C**, "Both A and B occur," refers to the intersection of events A and B, meaning that both the first cell is not empty and at least one cell contains two or more balls.
-* **Event D**: "Either A or B occurs."
-This is the union of events A and B.
+- In the **event D**, "Either A or B occurs," this event represents the union of events A and B, meaning that either the first cell is not empty, or at least two balls are in one cell, or both.

 #### Probability Calculations